 Power of Attorneys are as equally important as drafting a Will.
-Similarly to the Will scenario outined above, if you do not have a Medical or Financial Power of Attorney nominating your same sex partner as your Attorney, in the event that you become medically incapacitated or travel overseas and are unable to access bank accounts etc, your same sex partner could be rendered powerless to assist you in your hour of need.
+Similarly to the Will scenario outlined above, if you do not have a Medical or Financial Power of Attorney nominating your same-sex partner as your Attorney, in the event that you become medically incapacitated or travel overseas and are unable to access bank accounts etc, your same-sex partner could be rendered powerless to assist you in your hour of need.

-By having these documents in place, it also further legitimises the nature of your relationship so that if same was to be challenged, you have legal documents in place that confirm your relationship to each other.
+By having these documents in place, it also further legitimises the nature of your relationship so that if the will was to be challenged, you have legal documents in place that confirm your relationship to each other.

 Like a Will and a Power of Attorney, this is another legal document which further documents the status and nature of your same-sex relationship and eliminates any uncertainty or misinterpretation that your relationship is of a friendly or ‘room mate’ type status.